-Best eCommerce Pricing Strategies For Growth
+Best eCommerce Pricing Strategies for Business Growth

-Like any other business, the main motive of an eCommerce business is to maximise profits through maximum reach and reception.
+Like any other business, the main motive of an eCommerce business is to maximize profits through maximum reach and reception.
 While from the customer’s point of view; the main motive is to get the best products at affordable rates.
 This is where an effective pricing strategy comes into play.

 For example, If you are manufacturing a pair of shoes at an overall cost of Rs.
 700 and want to keep a 20% profit margin, you will sell the shoes at a cost of Rs.
 840. This is precisely what is cost-based pricing.